DrMarc/slab/paper/paper.md

 (@psychopy2_2019; @pychoacoustics).
 While there is some overlap with sound and music processing packages like librosa (@librosa) we only implemented the basics of sound processing and analysis.
 While there is a Python API for the spatially oriented format for acoustics, there is, to our knowledge, no package that features experimental manipulation of head-related transfer functions.
-The signal class is based on BrianHears (@brian2hears).
+The signal class is based on Brian.Hears (@brian2hears).

 # Audience
 Slab is directed towards students and researchers of all levels studying the perception of sound.
-It is routinely used at the Neurobiology department at the University of Leipzig in behavioral experiments as well as in combination with electrophysiology and neuroimaging.
+Researchers and incoming students at our lab use it routinely in behavioral experiments and neuroimaging experiments.

 # References
 see paper.bib